 I also cover the syllabus for the post Grade 8 Electric Guitar Performance Diploma.
 Four Diploma levels are available from DipLCM to FLCM (equivalent to a Masters Degree on the National Qualification Framework).

-To date (Autumn Term 2023), I am extremely proud that my students hold the following record (230+ entries) ...
+To date (Spring Term 2024), I am extremely proud that my students hold the following record (230+ entries) ...

 Electric, Acoustic and Theory Examinations: